ginger package

 >>> vr0s = initial_guess(h)

-ginger.rootfinding.pbairstow_even(coeffs: ~typing.List[float], vrs: ~typing.List[~ginger.vector2.Vector2], options=<ginger.rootfinding.Options object>) Tuple[List[Vector2], int, bool][source]
+ginger.rootfinding.pbairstow_even(coeffs: ~typing.List[float], vrs: ~typing.List[~ginger.vector2.Vector2], options: ~ginger.rootfinding.Options = <ginger.rootfinding.Options object>) Tuple[List[Vector2], int, bool][source]

 Parameters:

-• options (Options) – Configuration parameters for the algorithm
+• options – Algorithm configuration parameters

 Returns: